 Students rate our faculty highly, commenting on the level of engagement, one-on-one contact with instructors, and degree of improvement in language abilities.

-Scott Windham is associate professor of German.
+Scott Windham is a visiting professor of German.
 A recent winner of the Excellence in Teaching Award for the College of Arts & Sciences, Dr. Windham received his BA from Davidson College in 1993 and his PhD from the University of North Carolina in 2002.
 He joined the Elon faculty that same year.
 His primary areas of research are: methods of language instruction; curriculum design; the portrayal of Germany and the Germans in 20th- and 21st-century literature, film, theater, and other media; and the reception of immigrants in contemporary Germany.

 In addition to the Business German track, our faculty are involved in two major projects.